AgileJoshua/Portable.NUnitLite/README.md

 Portable.NUnitLite
 ==================

-A portable version of the NUnitLite project found at: https://launchpad.net/nunitlite
+A portable version of the NUnitLite project (https://launchpad.net/nunitlite).
+This portable version is based on the version 1.0 beta codebase.